 Big companies who are responsible for giving you satellite or cable connection do have to pay carriage fees.
-It means that if your channel is good to buy traffic for website, they’ll run after you.
+It means that if your channel is good to buy mobile traffic for website, they’ll run after you.
 Your channel will be included on their list of channels they cover.
 Carriage fees will vary depending on how good are your programs and how many subscribers you attract.
-It’s a win-win situation for both the TV channel and the cable provider.
+It’s a win-win situation for both the TV channel and the cable provider on the internet.

 TV channels should not have one streamline of income.
 If you are planning to invest on a channel, you have to work on the branding of the company.
 This way, you would get the chance to earn from other sources like selling items online.
-One good example is if your channel focuses on save money on electronics.
+One good example is if your channel focuses on save money on electronics by using coupon code on first purchase.
 You can market gadgets with your channel name on them.
 Your channel can leverage branding and turn the brand into a product.